+FUTURE DEBT...
 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ and, in the case of bonds payable from taxes, the District's voters.
-On November 8, 2011, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$42,280,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
-The Bonds constitute the fourth installment of bonds issued by the District.
-Following the issuance of the Bonds, \$21,280,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
+On May 12, 2007, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$39,990,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
 See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
+Additionally, at the election held in the District on May 12, 2007, the voters within the District approved the issuance of refunding bonds in a principal amount of \$59,985,000 of which \$59,535,000 remains authorized but unissued, bonds for the acquisition and construction of parks and recreational facilities in the principal amount of \$7,440,000 (all of which remains authorized but unissued), and bonds in a principal amount of up to one and one-half times of the principal amount of park and recreational facilities bonds, all of which remain authorized.

-The District has reserved in the Bond Order the right to issue the remaining \$21,280,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$21,280,000 water, wastewater and drainage facilities bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
-In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required to serve development within the District.
+The District has reserved in the Bond Order the right to issue the remaining \$17,450,000 in authorized but unissued water, wastewater and drainage facilities bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$17,450,000 water, wastewater and drainage facilities bonds, as well as the remaining \$59,535,000 in refunding bonds to refund water, wastewater and drainage bonds, which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
+In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developers for the water, wastewater and drainage facilities required to serve development within the District.
 See "THE SYSTEM."